 Light therapy has been around for a while, and has been used for decades to treat a number of conditions apart from circadian rhythm issues, including SAD and depression.

-Traditionally light therapy involved sitting stationary in front of a very bright lamp at your desk, but in recent years, several companies have designed light therapy wearables, giving you the ability to walk around and go about your daily business.
+Traditionally light therapy involved sitting stationary in front of a very bright lamp at your desk, but in recent years, several companies have designed light therapy glasses, giving you the ability to walk around and go about your daily business.

 Lumos Flux takes the concept once step further and is the first pair of but incorporating their tech into a stylish pair of frames into which you can fit any prescription glass or bifocals, making Lumos Flux suitable for all day use.
 A key innovation of Lumos Flux is their application of the ‘Rayleigh film effect’, which scatters the light such that you can see clearly through the glasses when you’re receiving a dose of light therapy.